 - Have your eyes and kidneys checked, because pregnancy can make it worse?

 - Do not smoke, drink alcohol, or use harmful drugs.

 - Follow the meal plan you get from your dietitian or diabetes educator to make sure you and your unborn baby have a healthy diet.

 If you are already pregnant, see your doctor right away.
-It is not too late to bring your blood-glucose close to normal so that you will stay healthy during the rest of your pregnancy.
+It is not too late to bring your blood-glucose close to be normal so that you will stay healthy during the rest of your pregnancy.

 Some risks of diabetes pregnancy

 - Miscarriages - poorly controlled blood-sugar level or having severe complications are at some risk for miscarriage.
 Otherwise, the risk is no higher than that of the general population.

 - Large Babies – chances may increase by high maternal blood-glucose level, makes the delivery more complicated, and needs to perform cesarean.
 Reduce this effect by maintaining blood-sugar near normal.

 - Polyhydramnios - too many amounts of amniotic fluid throughout pregnancy, it is a less common effect.
 It causes an overly distended belly, rarely may cause harmful consequences.

 - Toxemia - increase in blood pressure with the presence of protein in the urine, and swelling of hands/feet.
 It is a common complication of diabetic pregnancy, but with proper blood-sugar control, it is not common than in a non-diabetic pregnancy.